How to Fix Common Problems That Happen When RVing

 Air Conditioner Not Working Correctly

-While this may be a possibility, before panicking travelers should check a few things:
+In this situation, many people assume that they will be facing repair or replacement costs, but before panicking travelers should check a few things:

 Have the filters become clogged with dust, dirt and debris?
 If so, it’s very easy to remove, wash, dry and replace them.